Orthogonality with Respect to the Hermite Product, KP Wave Functions, and the Bispectral Involution: Introduction

-All of the main results are proved using the description of $Gr^{ad}$ in terms of Calogero-Moser matrices satisfying $\textup{rank}([X,Z]-I)=1$.
-If one replaces that ``rank one condition'' with a higher rank analogue, the results all generalize to produce examples of \textit{matrix} functions which are orthogonal with respect to a Hermite product, as we show in the final section.
+If one replaces the rank one condition for Calogero--Moser matrices with a higher rank analogue, the results all generalize to produce examples of \textit{matrix} functions which are orthogonal with respect to a Hermite product, as we show in the final section.